Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsubsection{Curve Aesthetic}

 For most design applications, jagged projected curves, even if geometrically quite accurate, are aesthetically undesirable~\cite{mccrae2008sketching}.
 Curvature-based measures are typically used to measure fairness of curves.
-We report three such measures of curve aesthetic for the projected curve $\CQ$.
-We note that the smoothness quality of the user stroke $\CP$, was similar to $\CQ$ and significantly poorer than the target curve $\CX$.
-This is expected since drawing in mid-air smoothly and with precision is difficult, and such strokes are usually neatened post-hoc \cite{arora2018symbiosis}.
-We therefore avoid comparisons to the target curve and simply report three aesthetic measures for a projected curve $\CQ=\bq_0,\ldots, \bq_{n-1}$.
+We report three such measures of curve aesthetic for the projected curve $\CQ=\bq_0,\ldots, \bq_{n-1}$.
 We first refine $\CQ$ by computing the exact geodesic on $\CM$ between consecutive points of $\CQ$ ~\cite{surazhsky2005fast}, to create $\HCQ$ with points $\Hbq_0, \ldots, \Hbq_{k-1}$, $k\ge n$.
 We choose to normalize our curvature measures using $L_{\CX}$, the length of the corresponding target stroke $\CX$.
 The \emph{normalized Euclidean curvature} for $\CQ$ is defined as

 where $\theta_i$ is the angle between the two segments of $\HCQ$ incident on $\Hbq_i$.
 Thus, $K_E$ is the total discrete curvature of $\HCQ$, normalized by the target curve length.